 Check stored bulbs aren't being eaten by mice.

-Remove forced bulbs from cold storage and put them in a cool place until they sprout, then place them where you want to have them bloom.
+Remove forced bulbs from cold storage and put them in a cool place until they sprout, then place them where you want them to bloom.

 Buy summer blooming bulbs.